W-David-Porter/course-in-consciousness/chapter-11-functioning-mind/readme.md

 All conflict and suffering are a result of the conceptual victim drawing conceptual boundaries and seeing the resulting split pairs as desirable/fearful, friend/foe, lovable/hateful, acceptable/unacceptable etc. Suffering must continue as long as wholeness appears to be split into opposing pairs.
 The *only* cure for suffering is to see that there is no separation.
 The world will always be seen as a fearful/desirable place until this occurs.

 As long as there is a sense of separation, the world will sing its siren song, and will lure the identified ones to certain suffering.
-On p.73 of *The Wisdom of Nisargadatta* (1992) by Robert Powell, Nisargadatta Maharaj says:
+On page 73 of *The Wisdom of Nisargadatta* (1992) by Robert Powell, Nisargadatta Maharaj says:

 >Everybody sees the world through the idea he has of himself… If you imagine yourself as separate from the world, the world will appear as separate from you and you will experience desire and fear.
 I do not see the world as separate from me, and so there is nothing for me to desire, or fear.